What does the pledge mean?

 Labour’s manifesto stated: “Labour will recruit an additional 6,500 new expert teachers.
 We will get more teachers into shortage subjects, support areas that face recruitment challenges, and tackle retention issues.”

-Education is a devolved matter, so we assume the pledge refers to state-funded schools in England, which fall within the control of the Westminster government.
+Education is a devolved matter, so this pledge refers to state-funded schools in England, which fall within the control of the Westminster government.

 The manifesto commitment did not explicitly state whether the target was for a 6,500 increase among all teachers, or only some types, and this has led to the Conservatives accusing the government of “fiddling the figures” by not looking at the overall number of teachers, including primary school teachers.

-However the government has been clear that the target relates to secondary, special school and further education teachers specifically, and this was made explicit prior to the election—during the campaign the Labour leader Sir Keir Starmer referred at least twice to recruiting 6,500 teachers in secondary schools.
+However the government has since been clear that the target relates to secondary, special school and further education teachers specifically.
+And crucially, the fact that primary and nursery schools were not part of the target was made explicit prior to the election—during the campaign the Labour leader Sir Keir Starmer referred at least twice to recruiting 6,500 teachers in secondary schools, while Schools Week also reported that the target referred to secondary schools.

 Some further detail came in a written ministerial statement in May 2025, in which Ms Phillipson said the target was to recruit 6,500 additional expert teachers “across secondary and special schools, and our colleges”.